Learn how to configure Dynamic Root Disk (DRD) in HPUX. Understand how to clone root disk, view files in it, activate, and deactivate DRD disk.

 - Past live root disk will be removed from setboot primary/alternate boot path settings

-- You have to check and set alternate boot path
+- You have to check and set the alternate boot path

 Dynamic Root Disk is a very powerful tool when it comes to chopping down your downtime.
 If you have little downtime window and need to perform a large number of patching which requires the reboot.
 Patch cloned disk and just reboot server during your short downtime!